Levis3000/voxbridge-web-frontend/README.md

-# lingway Landing Page
+# GlotBridge Landing Page

-A beautiful, Duolingo-inspired landing page for lingway - an app that provides live translation over VoIP calls.
+A beautiful, Duolingo-inspired landing page for GlotBridge - an app that provides live translation over VoIP calls.
 Built with Next.js 14 and React.

 ## Features